MCP

 | Time to Enable | Days per action | Minutes—actions callable once connector is enabled |

-Impact: Eliminates redundant skill-building, reduces technical dependency, and accelerates go-live for new automations.
+Impact: Eliminates redundant tool-building, reduces technical dependency, and accelerates go-live for new automations.

 2. MCP Registration from AI Colleagues Studio

-Streamlined journey to register MCP servers directly while adding skills—no need to navigate to Integrations space separately.
+Streamlined journey to register MCP servers directly while adding tools—no need to navigate to Integrations space separately.

 Impact: Single workspace for all AOP authoring; faster path from "I need this integration" to "It's working."